sbnb-irb/chemical-checker/README.md

 * For a quick exploration of the resource, please visit the [CC web app](http://chemicalchecker.org).
 * For full documentation of the python package, please see the [API doc](http://packages.sbnb-pages.irbbarcelona.org/chemical_checker).
 * Concepts and methods are best described in the original CC publication, [Duran-Frigola et al. 2019](https://biorxiv.org/content/10.1101/745703v1).

+This repository is the one currently being used to develop the Chemical Checker (CC) in our SB&NB laboratory.
+As such, the repository contains a significant number of functionalities and data not presented in the primary CC manuscript.

+Due to the strong computational requirements of our pipeline, the code has been written and optimized to work in our local HPC facilities.
+Installation guides found below are mainly addressed to SB&NB users.
+As stated in the manuscript, the main deliverable of our resource are the CC _signatures_, which can be accessed easily through a [REST API](https://chemicalchecker.com/help) or downloaded as [data files](https://chemicalchecker.com/downloads).

 ## Quick start